 Master Programme in Sustainable Destination Development - An interdisciplinary programme given by the Department of Engineering Sciences.
 The programme focuses on issues relating to sustainable development of tourist destinations from many different perspectives for use in your future occupation, encompassing supervision, community planning, education, research, communication, management of natural resources or decision-making.

 Bachelor's Programme in Energy Transition - Sustainability and Leadership - The interdisciplinary character of the programme trains you to understand and integrate knowledge from different disciplines in order to handle the complex topics of energy, energy transition processes and sustainability.
 Here you will practice critical analysis and evaluation of different approaches from different perspectives where active student participation plays an important role.
 The programme is taught at Uppsala University's Gotland Campus which offers a well-coordinated education environment and a profile towards sustainability.

 Bachelor Programme in Environmental Science - A programme that is building on knowledge from a natural science foundation (biology, ecology and geoscience) focuses on the consequences of human use of nature and natural resources.
 It also covers ethical, economic, legal and cultural positions as the prerequisites for solving the environmental problems.

-The research subject of Natural Resources and Sustainable Development aims to deepen the knowledge of natural resources´ geological and geographical existence, ecological conditions, technical and socioeconomic terms and conditions, as well as environmental and social consequences of their use.
-Trans-disciplinary approaches are encouraged to identify and manage the flow of natural resource to society for a long term sustainable development.
-The research study subject offers specialization in two areas - Global Energy Systems and Environment, Nature and Society.”
+The research subject of Natural Resources and Sustainable Development aims to deepen the knowledge of the occurrence and origin of natural raw materials and energy resources as well as the development of best exploration and best extraction practises in respect to these resources´ especially in respect to ecological, technical and socioeconomic terms and conditions, as well as environmental and social consequences of their utilization by society.
+Trans-disciplinary approaches are encouraged to identify and manage the flow of natural resources to society for long term sustainable development.
+The research study subject offers specialization in two areas - Global Energy Systems and Environment, Nature and Society.

 Read more about the PhD studies